wcfrobert/wthisj/README.md

 column1.add_perimeter(start=[12,-15], end=[-15,-15], depth=12)
 ```

-### `PunchingShearSection.rotate(angle)`

-Rotate the shear section by a specified angle.
+**`PunchingShearSection.rotate(angle)`** - Rotate the shear section by a specified angle.
 This is an advanced feature not needed in most cases because the `auto_rotate` argument in `.solve()` is set to True by default.
 In other words, sections will automatically be rotated to its principal orientation.
 Equilibrium check will NOT pass unless shear perimeter is in its principal orientation - because superposition of stress due to bi-axial moment is only valid when Ixy = 0.
 Refer to the theoretical background section for more info.

-**Arguments:**
+<u>Arguments:</u>

 * angle: float
   * rotate shear perimeter by a specified **DEGREE** measured counter clockwise from the +X axis.

-**Returns:**
+<u>Returns:</u>

 * None

-**Example:**

 ```python
 # rotate the column by 45 degrees counter-clockwise from +X axis.
 column1.rotate(angle=45)
 ```